-SAMBA offers you and your family a choice of two comprehensive dental plan options: the DMO Plan or the PPO Plan.
+SAMBA offers you and your family a choice of two comprehensive dental plans options: the DMO Plan or the PPO Plan.
 You may enroll at any time - plus children are covered up to age 26.
 You pay the same low rates for either option and both plan options include vision benefits at no additional cost.

-- DMO Plan select a primary dentist; no claim forms needed; no deductible; less out-of-pocket expenses; no waiting period for orthodontic treatment; no maximum benefit - PPO Plan flexibility to choose any dentist; less out-of-pocket when you select an Aetna PPO participating dentist; out-of-network benefits available
+- DMO Plan select a primary dentist; no claim forms needed; no deductible; less out-of-pocket expenses; no waiting period for orthodontic treatment: no maximum benefit - PPO Plan flexibility to choose any dentist; less out-of-pocket when an Aetna PPO participating dentist; out-of-network benefits available - Vision Plan large provider network with benefits for eye exams, glasses, and contact lenses